whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-1.6-Subscription-Box-Review-Coupon.md

 <p><i>Note: This tube did not come sealed.</i></p>

-<p>.This moisturizer is made of 100% naturally derived ingredients, so it's free of parabens, phtalates and fragrance too.
+<p>This moisturizer is made of 100% naturally derived ingredients, so it's free of parabens, phtalates and fragrance too.
 It's also anti-aging and detoxifying, and will help your skin achieve a healthy and glowing texture.
 I can't wait to try this!</p>

 <br>